Zubieta/Z10Z/content/post/craze_on_the_web.md

 +++
 categories = ["Arts", "Programming"] date = "2015-05-14T03:29:55-05:00"
-description = "Making it 'round the world" slug = "" tags = []
+description = "Making it 'round the world." slug = "" tags = []
 title = "CraZe On The Web"